ash2q/into_madness/README.md

 There's two different things that can be used in battle, moves and actions.

 Moves are moderated by PSPD or MSPD, depending on if the equip for that button press is a (P) physical or (M)magical item.
 Moves are typically fairly fast to execute and recharge within a reasonable time as well.
-At first you can store up to 2 charges per physical item, or 1 charge per magical item.
-Your ability is only 1 charge.
-More charges can be added by high stat gear.
-Each multiple of 10 in MSPD or PSPD or ABLT increases the number of charges by 1, up to a maximum of 3.

 The controller layout during combat is planned as so: